 When voting suggestions migrate to on-site features or note taking apps.
 Our method.

 Part art and part science.
 The "science" is being able to describe the feature unambiguously, and assign it into an existing category of functionality that is relevant to note app takers.
 The "art" is deciding when to exclude features that are especially niche-y, or overlap with an existing feature.
-Since there would be judgement required to decide what makes a newly relevant feature, we've setup a voting board that we hope will help guide us toward the features that users find most valuable.
-As of October 2020, we have almost 200 features cataloged.
+Since there would be judgement required to decide what makes a newly relevant feature, we've setup a voting board to guide us toward the features that users find most valuable.
+As of 2021, we have almost 300 features cataloged.

 If Note App X is publicly launched, available in app stores with a rating of 4 stars or above, we will seek to eventually cover it.
 However, there are a lot of apps, and there are probably going to be a lot more in the future.
 Thus, we ask that you please visit our voting board to help us prioritize the order in which we add apps to our tables.